Update the Management Server with a New Gateway Firebox Address

 WatchGuard Server Center appears.

-- In the Servers tree, select Management Server.
+- From the Servers tree, select Management Server.

 The Management Server page appears.